arc53/DocsGPT/README.md

  venv/Scripts/activate
 ```

-3. Download embedding model and save it in the `model/` folder:
+3. Download the embedding model and save it in the `model/` folder:
-You can use the script below, or download it manually from [here](https://d3dg1063dc54p9.cloudfront.net/models/embeddings/mpnet-base-v2.zip), unzip it and save it in the `model/` folder.
+You can use the script below, or download it manually from [here](https://d3dg1063dc54p9.cloudfront.net/models/embeddings/mpnet-base-v2.zip), unzip it, and save it in the `model/` folder.

 ```commandline
 wget https://d3dg1063dc54p9.cloudfront.net/models/embeddings/mpnet-base-v2.zip